Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 ## Features

-- Supports all Arduino and Teensy architectures and platforms.
+- Supports all recent Arduino and Teensy architectures and platforms.
-- Only minor modifications are needed to add support for more architectures / platforms.
 - Uses Consistent Overhead Byte Stuffing (COBS) to encode payloads.
 - Supports Circular Redundancy Check (CRC) 8-, 16- and 32-bit polynomials to ensure data integrity during transmission.
 - Fully configurable through Constructor and Template parameters.
+- Contains many sanity checks performed at compile time to reduce the potential for data corruption or loss in transit.
 - Has a [companion](https://github.com/Sun-Lab-NBB/ataraxis-transport-layer-pc) libray written in Python to simplify PC-MicroController communication.
 - GPL 3 License.